 Government has released the following rules that must be applied to our church services:

-• There may be no more than 50 people per service, so to comply, the chairs in the church have been limited to 50 and spaces in between increased. • Worship services must be limited to a maximum of two hours. • Everyone attending a place of worship will have to wear a face mask.
+• No more than half the number of congregants the church can accommodate per service.
+To comply, the chairs in the church have been appropriately spaced. • Worship services must be limited to a maximum of two hours. • Everyone attending a place of worship will have to wear a face mask.

-• All religious organisations must put protocols in place to, among other things, thoroughly clean and sanitise places of worship before services. • Places of worship have to introduce physical distancing rules. • Under ordinary circumstances, where everyone wears a mask, congregants will be required to stay at least 1.5 meters away from one another. • Congregations are banned from singing hymns, but may have solo performances only. • All religious practices which place people at risk should be avoided, therefore there will be no individual holy communion.
+• All religious organisations must put protocols in place to, among other things, thoroughly clean and sanitise places of worship before services. • Places of worship have to introduce physical distancing rules. • Under ordinary circumstances, where everyone wears a mask, congregants will be required to stay at least 1.5 meters away from one another. • All religious practices which place people at risk should be avoided, therefore there will be no individual holy communion.

 • We plan to comply with these directives, as well as to ensure that we do everything reasonably practicable to protect the health of our congregation. • Ensure that people can enter and exit without congestion or excessive crowding. • Compile and keep a register of all service attendees with details such as names, (addresses and telephone numbers). • Plan and conduct the service so as to minimise risk and exposure. • Communicate regularly on any changes, or other important information regarding our services.

-• Please observe the following procedures: wash your hands before arriving and sanitise your hands on entering the church. • Report to the register desk to provide your details on entry. • Wear your mask as you enter the premises and keep your mask on at all times. • Observe social distancing and avoid touching anyone through handshakes or hugging. • The preparation of the church has included thorough cleaning of all spaces.
+• Please observe the following procedures: wash your hands before arriving and sanitise your hands on entering the church. • Report to the register desk to provide your details on entry. • Wear your mask as you enter the premises and keep your mask on at all times. • Observe social distancing. • The preparation of the church has included thorough cleaning of all spaces.
 Doors, windows, handles, chairs and cushions have been washed and/or sanitised.
 Even the pianos have been cleaned.